 While cannellini beans are the star of this creamy white bean and kale soup, other types of white beans can be used instead!

-Navy beans, for example, are often used in American baked beans and have a mild flavor and creamy texture and would be a great choice for this soup.
+Navy beans have a mild flavor and creamy texture and would be a great choice for this soup.

 Great Northern beans are the most similar to cannellini beans in taste and texture but are smaller in size.
 They are often used in soups and stews, and their creamy texture holds up well in slow-cooked dishes.